Vehicle theft – one stolen every six minutes

-An insured is sent a CMA ‘guide’ that explains our involvement and how they can help progress their claim.
-Concurrently, we screen a claims multiple facets pre-interview.
-A face-to-face (f2f) interview, ‘managed conversation’ or telephone interview (at the client’s direction), will be arranged with the insured.
+An insured will be sent the ‘CMA guide’, explaining our involvement and how they can help to progress their claim.
+Concurrently, we investigate each claim’s multiple facets preinterview.
+The client’s preference of face-to-face, telephone interview or ‘managed conversation’ will then be arranged with the insured.
 Calls are recorded and securely stored.